The 12 enemies of adaptability

 Involvement is a process for empowering employees to participate in managerial decision-making and improvement activities appropriate to their levels in the organization.
 So in this example, involve the team/ Subject matter experts in buying the right bike.
 Instead of deciding by the sponsor what the right bike must be, based on the type that other teams use, let them experiment themselves.
 Be clear that after all those years, there will be new bikes needed in order to win the races, that part is not negotiable.
 However what bikes will do the trick for this specific team, let the team come up with a proposal.
 A team that excels in time trials in particular needs a different bike than a team that is really good in mountain climbing.

 Like mentioned in the story there are a few people having one of the new kind of bikes at home and they really like it and see the potential value of them.
 Same time they do not consider it yet to be a good enough alternative.
 Well, you know, when being part of a professional cycling team does not allow you much time to have a hobby project aside.
 So knowing they like the new bikes and believing in them, invite them to bring their own new bike along and let them train to get better.
 Not only will this help them in getting better more soon, but also will help in convincing the other team members if they actually see these bikes being better and faster.

 In this series of articles I will discuss all 12 enemies, so stay tuned and let me know if you want a notification when the next one comes online …

 Did you like the article?
-Then it would be awesome if you’d clap 👏🏻.
-I am also very keen to learn what you think about this topic.
+I am very keen to learn what you think about this topic.

 My twitter profile is https://twitter.com/MartydeJonge

-Former discussed enemies of adaptation in this serie:
+All discussed enemies of adaptation in this series: